“You need not be a Christian to build house, feed the hungry, or heal the sick. There is only one thing the world cannot do. It cannot offer grace.”

-It’s been a challenging road in a lot of ways.
+It’s been a challenging, and fulfilling, road in a lot of ways.

 Obviously, it’s a nightmare not knowing where your child is; wondering if they are safe.